Erica Spatz: Career

+Research

 Spatz' research focuses on individual- and community-based strategies to prevent cardiovascular disease and advance health equity.
 She is a principal investigator of Pressure Check, a study comparing strategies to address disparities in hypertension control.
 Funded by the Patient Centered Outcomes Research Institute, the study is built on community partnerships - screening for hypertension in community organizations and connecting people with remote monitoring and telehealth care for hypertension.
 She is testing whether adding a community health worker to this model of care improves outcomes.
+She has studied why adults in the Caribbean have higher rates of Hypertension.

+In 2018, she and Dr. Harlan Krumholz received funding to study a 24/7 blood pressure monitor.
+She and other doctors received an award from the Alpha Phi Foundation to study women's heart health.

 Spatz's research also focuses on women's cardiovascular health.
 She was a co-Investigator on VIRGO, a study of sex differences in young adults with myocardial infarction.
 She published a study sponsored by Women's Health Research at Yale which showed that a sex-specific classification system could define and group types of heart attacks that were more common for women.

 During the COVID-19 pandemic in North America, Spatz's Project Access-New Haven helped launch a mHealth platform to assist low-income communities with accessing their health records and increase their participation in clinical studies.
+She studied the impact of long-COVID, especially on older adults.

+In 2025, she co-authored a study that shows a cooking-based curriculum improves nutrition education.
+She has provided commentary on a number of medical and health related issues, including obesity and its definition, inflammation in heart disease, and blood pressure.